Who is The Masked Singer? Spoilers, theories and clues revealed

 Clues: Duck describes herself as “a real softie, although maybe you wouldn’t think it” – she was additionally “shy and quiet” when she was youthful.
 “I’ve always been sporty and like to push myself,” Duck says.
 “You might even catch me surfing from time to time.”

+She additionally was once a long-distance runner, and claims to talk a number of totally different languages together with German and Italian.
+Apparently, 850,000 individuals as soon as sang blissful birthday to her – and he or she sang it to somebody very important.

+Reality or lie: One of many following statements is true – she used to do gigs with David Bowie/She was once in a serious lady band/She has two grown-up youngsters

-Theories: The panel steered Mel C, All Saints’ Melanie Blatt, Dame Kelly Holmes and Paula Radcliffe.
+Theories: The panel recommended Mel C, All Saints’ Melanie Blatt, Dame Kelly Holmes and Paula Radcliffe.

 Who’s Unicorn?